Wing Commander: Privateer: Reception

 Privateer was very popular, appearing in second place in PC Data's list of best-selling DOS games for September 1993, and first place in Computer Gaming World's "Playing Lately?" reader survey for November 1993.
-The magazine in 1993 liked the game's less-structured storyline with Ultima-like "real moral choices", but criticized the "sophomoric" writing.
+The magazine in 1993 enjoyed the game's less-structured storyline with Ultima-like "real moral choices", but criticized the "sophomoric" writing.
 Computer Gaming World recommended the "deluxe, high-end product" to those with "486 machines sporting fast video cards and vast hard drives".
-A 1994 survey of strategic space games set in the year 2000 and later gave the game three-plus stars out of five, calling it a "pretty exciting game" but criticizing "an unusual number of incompatibilities with sound cards and joysticks, even for such a complex product".
+A 1994 survey of strategic space games set in the year 2000 and later gave the game three-plus stars out of five, calling it a "pretty exciting game", but criticizing "an unusual number of incompatibilities with sound cards and joysticks, even for such a complex product".
 The magazine in May 1994 approved of Righteous Fire's "fun" storyline—as open-ended as Privateer while adding "new ship elements"—and its tight continuity with the original game.
 Despite reporting a "lack of challenge" for experienced players, the magazine recommended the expansion to "privateers who just can't get enough of life on the edge of the Wing Commander universe".

+James V. Trunzo reviewed Privateer in White Wolf #41 (March, 1994), giving it a final evaluation of "Very Good" and stated that "There are plots within plots, but Privateer is as close as you'll get to a true roleplaying experience.
+Visit the seamy side of the Wing Commander universe - and make your own rules."

+James V. Trunzo reviewed Privateer CD in White Wolf #49 (Nov., 1994), rating it a 4 out of 5 and stated that "The fact that Privateer CD takes up only 2 MBs of HD space (versus 24 MBs for a complete disk install) is a major bonus.
+The CD also includes the Speech Pack and Righteous Fire (a 24-mission add-on).
+The game's price and convenience of playing off the CD make this a superior package."

 Privateer was a runner-up for Computer Gaming World's Action Game of the Year award in June 1994, losing to Prince of Persia 2: The Shadow and the Flame.
-The editors wrote that Privateer "advanced the graphic look of the series somewhat and introduced a free-wheeling open-endedness for the players who chose not to follow the story line".
+The editors wrote that Privateer "advanced the graphic look of the series somewhat and introduced a free-wheeling open-endedness for the players who chose not to follow the storyline".